rasulomaroff/react-rv/readme.md

 - **Simpler API**: No need for providers, reducers, or complex state logic.
 - **No need for state setters**: The variable that's returned by `rv()` function is already a getter/setter itself.
 - **Usage outside React component tree**: Since the variable itself is a setter as well, you can use it outside react component tree.
 For example in your util functions that's defined outside react components.
+- **State listeners**: Allows you to listen to state changes without rerendering a current component.
+Useful for side-effects.

 #### React Context example